pjabes/infosec-job-scraper/docs/job-schema.md

 | jobDescription  | Google is...           | string        |           |
 | jobPostDate     | UTC    | Datetime      | datetime      |           |
 | jobExternalLink | https://au.indeed.com/f| string        |           |

+Note - if a value cannot be extracted from a job advertisement, we impose that as "-".

 ## Calculated Fields